snotskie/ttrpg/site/src/index.md

 Characters in this game each have a pool of Blessing Dice, representing a pool of resources they can draw upon to recharge their abilities and help their friends.

-The first time each session when you succeed a Check or win a Contest by $5$, gain $3$ Blessings.
-The DM may award you Blessings for other achievements, at their own discretion.
+The first time each session when you succeed a Check or win a Contest by $5$ or more, gain $3$ Blessing Dice.
+The DM may also award you Blessing Dice for other achievements.

-When you gain a Blessing, roll a $d6$ then add that die to your pool of Blessing Dice.
-If you roll a $1$ on the die, gain an additional Blessing.
-As long as you continue to roll a $1$ on the die, you continue to gain an additional Blessing.
+When you gain a Blessing Die, roll a $d6$ then add that die to your pool of Blessing Dice.
+If you roll a $1$ on the die, gain an additional Blessing Die.
+As long as you continue to roll a $1$ on the die, you continue to gain an additional Blessing Die.

+!!! warning "Rules Note: Blessing Dice do not Group"
+    If you gain multiple Blessing Dice from a single effect, gain each of those dice separately.
+They do not form a group for the purposes of bumping.

-!!! details "DM Note: When to Award Blessings"
+!!! details "DM Note: When to Award Blessing Dice"
-    Mechanically, players may earn Blessings by acting as their Hero would.
-However, you as a DM should award them Blessings consistently and throughout each session, as many characters’ abilities depend on them.
+    Mechanically, players may earn Blessing Dice by rolling high once per session.
+However, you as a DM should award them Blessing Dice consistently and throughout each session, as many characters’ abilities depend on them.

-    However, what this looks like can vary per DM, per table, or per scene.
+    What this looks like can vary per DM, per table, or per scene.

-    Some DMs may prefer a “fail forward” approach like in *Kids on Bikes*, where Blessings are given whenever a player fails a check.
-Others may prefer a "natural" approach like in *Dungeons and Dragons*, where they award them when the players roll some lucky number before modifiers, like $8$ or the highest value on their die.
+    Some DMs may prefer a “fail forward” approach like in *Kids on Bikes*, where Blessing Dice are given whenever a player fails a check.
+Others may prefer a "natural" approach like in *Dungeons and Dragons*, where they award them when the players roll the highest value on their die.
 Others still may prefer to award them when the players engage in cool roleplay, when they solve puzzles or complete quests, as a fixed supply at the start of each session or arc, or so on.
-And having the source of Blessings suddenly dry up in grittier parts of the story can be a *very* effective way to put the pressure on.
+And having the source of Blessing Dice suddenly dry up in grittier parts of the story can be a *very* effective way to put the pressure on.

-    The way you award Blessings is one of the most powerful tools in your toolbelt as a DM in this game!
+    The way you award Blessing Dice is one of the most powerful tools in your toolbelt as a DM in this game!
 Use it well!

+    All this being said, we recommend new DMs to this game use the following:

+    - Award $3$ Blessing Dice the first time the player succeeds a Check or wins a Contest by $5$ or more
+    - Award a Blessing Die for good role play and creative solutions
+    - Award a Blessing Die each time the player rolls the "lucky number" for the session.
+To determine the lucky number, at the start of each session, roll two $d10$ and use the higher value as the lucky number for the session.
+If a $1$ is rolled on both die this way, then there is no lucky number for the session, as it is impossible to score lower than a $2$ on rolls in this game
+    - Award a number of Blessing Dice at the end of sessions where players completed important milestones in the story

 ### Helping